natanbc/andesite/API.md

 - andesite-version: version of the node
 - andesite-region: [region](CONFIGURATION.md#settings) defined in the config
 - andesite-id: [id](CONFIGURATION.md#settings) defined in the config
+- andesite-enabled-sources: list of sources [enabled](CONFIGURATION.md#settings) in the config
 - andesite-players: `userid:guildid` list of the players being handled by this node

 All payloads sent via singyeong are equal to those sent via [web socket](#websocket), except they also need